 Walking function was assessed using an instrumented walking platform (GaitMatII ®, Equitest, Chalfont, PA).
-Walking data were collected during walking over two to three trials at the patients fastest-possible velocity, with assistive devices and lower extremity bracing below the knee as needed.
+Walking data was collected during walking over 2-3 trials at the patients fastest-possible velocity with assistive devices and lower extremity bracing below the knee as needed.
 Primary outcomes included velocity, step length, and cadence.

-Potential differences in clinical measures from baseline values for either medication were assessed using a Wilcoxon signed rank test; when non-significant changes were observed, baseline measures were averaged.
-Reliability between baseline testing was assessed using an intraclass correlation coefficient (ICC) (2,1) model and the variability was described using the median of the absolute difference between testing sessions.
-A Friedman's test was used to assess changes between baseline, 5-HT antagonist, and SSRI conditions.
-A post-hoc Wilcoxon signed rank test was used to determine specific differences.
-Within-subject change scores for each medication were calculated and analyzed in a similar manner.
-Potential correlations among variables were assessed using Spearman rank test.
-Significance was set at α = 0.05 for all tests and data in the text are presented as median (25th-75th percentile).
+Potential differences in clinical measures from baseline values for either medication were assessed using a Wilcoxon Signed Rank; when non-significant changes were observed, baseline measures were averaged.
+Reliability between baseline testing was assessed using a ICC(2,1) model and the variability was described using the median of the absolute difference between testing sessions.
+A Friedman's test was used to assess changes between baseline, 5HT antagonist and SSRI conditions.
+A post-hoc Wilcoxon Signed Rank was used to determine specific differences.
+Within subject change scores for each medication were calculated and analyzed in a similar manner.
+Potential correlations among variables were assessed using Spearman Rank.
+Significance was set at α =0.05 for all tests and data in the text is presented as median [25th percentile - 75th percentile].